 A new update to fix the issue has since been released, but given that the card is still at its early stages, it’s a good idea to keep an eye both on your transactions, to make sure that you quickly spot any unauthorised payments, and on Fuze Card’s updates, to see if any new version of the app is released.

-The good news is, Fuze Card comes with a location tracker if you lose it, and you can erase all the data on Fuze through the app if it gets stolen.
+Thankfully Fuze Card comes with a location tracker, and you can erase all the data on Fuze through the accompanying smartphone app if it gets stolen.

 Pros and cons of Fuze Card

 - Store all your cards in one place.

 - It holds membership cards as well.

 - It’s as thin as a regular card.

 - If you leave it somewhere, you can locate it on your phone.

 - If it gets stolen, you can erase all the data remotely.

 - No contactless and no chip and pin.